 That is a double standard.

-Okay, so that that's a good explanation.
+Okay, so that's a good explanation.

 In other words, change the law that she created.

-As to President Trump, you would be doing the country a great service if you would allow the Trump campaign to engage in a review of the signatures on the envelopes used for mail in balloting in a bipartisan manner to see if they are actually who they say they are.
+As to President Trump, you would be doing the country a great service if you would allow the Trump campaign to engage in a review of the signatures on the envelopes used for mail-in balloting in a bipartisan manner to see if they are actually who they say they are.

-That audit, I think would shed a lot of light as to how the mail-in balloting worked on election day.
+That audit, I think, would shed a lot of light as to how the mail-in balloting worked on election day.

 You know, the Secretary of State, I'm not asking you to tell me how Bob Smith voted.

-I'm asking to allow a bipartisan review of the signatures to see if the checks and balances on election day actually worked.
+I'm asking to allow a bipartisan review of the signatures to see if the checks and balances on Election Day actually worked.

-We will never we'll never know till we audit those signatures.
+We'll never know till we audit those signatures.

 We'll never know.

-Um, which is pretty amazing.
+Yeah, which is pretty amazing.

-Now let's talk about the the broader issue here, and that is the importance of these two Senate seats.
+Now let's talk about the broader issue here, and that is the importance of these two Senate seats.

 Okay.